Ragul1092/portfolio-website/README.md

-I developed this landing page using HTML & CSS for my web development internship
+This is my Second Project at CodSoft I developed this Personal Portfolio using HTML & CSS for my web development internship